Tax Write-Off for Small Business: What Counts in 2026

 A Houston-based contractor who drives 15,000 business miles in 2026 would see a deduction of $10,875 using the standard mileage rate.
 That is a meaningful reduction in taxable income.

 The key requirement: a contemporaneous mileage log.
-The IRS expects records that show the date, destination, business purpose, and miles driven for each trip.
+The IRS expects records showing the date, destination, business purpose, and miles driven for each trip.

 Professional Services

 Fees paid to accountants, bookkeepers, attorneys, consultants, and other professionals for business-related work are deductible.
-This includes tax preparation fees for business returns.
-Legal fees related to business operations.
+This includes:

 Marketing and Advertising